-- Preventing the reverse of this—keeping Human/Federation tech out of the hands of alien civilizations whose society might be altered by it—is one of the original reasons for Star Trek's Prime Directive.
+- Preventing the reverse of this — keeping Human/Federation tech out of the hands of alien civilizations whose society might be altered by it — is one of the original reasons for the Prime Directive.

-- The second-season Star Trek: Enterprise episode "Carbon Creek" implies that Vulcans stranded on Earth during The Fifties sold Velcro to support a child's education.
+- The Star Trek: Enterprise episode "Carbon Creek" implies that Vulcans stranded on Earth during The '50s sold Velcro to support a child's education.

-- Star Trek: Voyager.
-In "Future's End" the IT revolution happens because a timeship crash lands next to a 60's hippie who becomes an 80's yuppie (probably based on Steve Jobs) by reverse-engineering its technology.
+- In the Star Trek: Voyager episode "Future's End", the IT revolution happens because a timeship crash lands next to a 1960s hippie who becomes an '80s yuppie (probably based on Steve Jobs) by reverse-engineering its technology.
 Since the Federation tend to put all of human knowledge into the computer of every single starship, Sterling was able to quickly learn what he needs to just by asking the right questions.
 His progress is stunted when he gets to (then) modern-day technology, however, claiming that he had reached the limit of what he could adapt from the timeship.
 Presumably, Sterling lacked the technical knowledge and resources to adapt much more complex technologies like transporters and replicators, even though he somehow managed to reproduce holodeck technology (a product of both) in his office (why he never sold that is a mystery).
 He was planning a trip to the future to get more technology, apparently too egotistical to realize all the logistical problems this would entail (putting aside that he would have blown up future!Earth doing it, it seemed not to occur to him that the future might not appreciate his theft of their technology).